 Cutting the Top

 Some people leave the top square.
-Others put a cap on it (like the one in the photo below right that I make).
+Others put a cap on it.
 Others cut a pyramid shape in the top.
 If you are cutting it, you should do that before you do anything else.

 Cutting a pyramid into the top of the peace pole is not hard to do.
 You don't even have to have the right tools, although they help.
 Just measure, cut carefully, and if it doesn't come out right, you can cut another inch off while trying again.
 Someday when I get time I'll post photos of this process.
 It can be done with a circular saw or a hand saw.
 And the measuring can be done with any ruler if you don't have something that marks a 45 degree angle.

 In the world of peace poles, they don't say "install" or "erect."
 They say "plant" peace poles.
 To see some ways to plant peace poles, click peace pole planting.

 Longevity of the Peace Pole